 >>DIY or Pro?
 If you have the technical experience to troubleshoot your own pool equipment and to identify potential structural issues, then you might be able to handle this important aspect of pool maintenance.
 While you might be able to handle vacuuming and skimming your pool, and perhaps backflushing a filter, there’s more value to a pool maintenance visit than the cleaning tasks.

-Enjoy Your Pool—Let the Pool Maintenance Pro Do the Work
+Enjoy Your Pool—Let the Pros Do the Work

 Some homeowners enjoy maintaining their own pools, and if that’s your preference and you are willing to invest in the equipment, chemicals and time to learn how to do it right, then have at it!
 Usually, people realize that the cost of DIY pool maintenance is not much less than if they hire a professional to do it for them.
 And, if the purpose of your pool is to create an outdoor oasis at home where you can entertain and relax with family and friends, wouldn’t you rather spend time doing just that?
 We thought so.